sharmapn/RationaleMiner/README.md

 In this step. the heuristics approach is used to assign a score to sentences from messages of _accepted_ and _rejected_ PEPs.
 Note that this task can take approximately 48 hours to complete.

-2. Parameter sweeping is used to assign the optmum scores to each of the heuristics.
-In doing so, we also see whpch are the influential heuristics.
-Note that this task will consider trying  different values for five most influential heuristics, and will take approximately five days to complete.

 2. Ranking evaluation
 The main ranking evaluation is within the rationaleMiner (project) -> rankingEvaluation (package) -> RankingEvaluation_Main.java class <br/>
+Parameter sweeping is used to assign the optimum scores to each of the heuristics.
+In doing so, we also see whpch are the influential heuristics.
-In that script, the following tasks need to be performed one after another. <br/>
+In that class, the following tasks need to be performed one after another.
+All these tasks are needed for parameter sweeping. <br/>
 ```
 static Boolean removeDuplicates_Rank_TransferToNewTable = false, //we only remove duplicates once ever, ideally
                weightAllocation = false,       //main processing